Skip to content

 Kyoto Stock Image

-Study abroad is an enriching and rewarding part of your academic experience at The New School!
+Study Abroad is an enriching and rewarding part of your academic experience at The New School!
 Semester and short-term programs are open to students throughout the university.
 It’s never too early to start planning for study abroad.
 In fact, the earlier the better!
-Whether you are a first-year student thinking about a study abroad opportunity in your degree or approaching your final year and considering postgraduate international research fellowships, we look forward to supporting you in your upcoming global adventure.
+Whether you are a first-year student thinking about spending your junior year abroad, or are considering a summer international internship, we look forward to supporting you in your upcoming global adventure.

-Attending a study abroad general information session.
-Our office hosts general information sessions every other week every semester.
-These general information sessions are designed to familiarize you with the study abroad process at The New School.
+1. Attend a study abroad general information session.
+Our office hosts general information sessions every week during the semester, designed to familiarize you with the study abroad process at The New School.
 In the session, you will learn more about the different program types, study abroad policies, finances in relation to study abroad, approved programs for your major, and the application processes for each kind of program.
-As such, this is the first step we recommend that all students take when considering studying abroad.
+You must attend an information session before scheduling an individual advising appointment or beginning an application.
 Information sessions are offered both in person and virtually.

-Schedule a meeting with a Study Abroad Advisor.
-While this is not a requirement, we recommend that you schedule a meeting with a Study Abroad Advisor on Starfish.
+3. Schedule a meeting with a Study Abroad Advisor.
+Once you have attended an information session and have a good understanding of the study abroad process, you can schedule a meeting with a Study Abroad Advisor on Starfish to answer specific questions you may have throughout the application process.
 You and your Study Abroad Advisor will discuss the programs you are interested in, requirements for study abroad, timelines and deadlines, financial policies, application instructions, and more.
-This meeting is often very helpful for students, so we recommend that you schedule an appointment with one of our advisors.

 Quick Links